Browser does not support script.

 The Department provides a vibrant research community, designated as a Jean Monnet Centre of Excellence.

-Through the internship module, this MA allows its students to get a first-hard experience of the competitive job market in London.
+Through the internship module, this MA allows you to get a first-hand experience of the competitive job market in London.

 Application status Open

 Course contact for further information Postgraduate Admissions Team, Admissions Office tel: +44 (0) 20 7848 7171 fax: +44 (0) 20 7848 7200

 Faculty Faculty of Social Science & Public Policy

 Hear more about one of the most popular master's programmes in the department of European and International Studies at King's College London.
 Dr Robyn Klingler-Vidra gives an overview of the course which covers today's political economy issues including environment, finance, trade and government.
 Also hear from current students and graduates why they chose King's and what they've gone on to do.

 This programme offers an in-depth analysis of the major scholarly debates in international political economy.
 We will give you an understanding of global issues from a variety of perspectives, including critical and heterodox.
 You will examine a wide range of interdisciplinary approaches on the required module – International Political Economy: Theory, Methods and Issues – and then choose from a wide range of specialist modules covering specific regions or issues to allow you to pursue your own interests in greater depth.
 We also offer you a credited internship module, offering first-hand working experience in London, which will enhance your employability as well as supporting your academic and intellectual development.